Importance of Child Population to Compute Educational Indicators (2023)

 Age-Groups Corresponding to Level of Education

-In order to compute enrollment and other indicators in school education, it is necessary to consider the child population at different levels of education.
+In order to compute enrolment and other indicators in school education, it is necessary to consider the child population at different levels of education.
 The details of the child population required to compute these indicators based on the levels of school education are presented below:

 1. Primary Education